denten-books/plain-text/main.md

-[^ln11-plato]: My reading of Plato would be impossible without help from the Perseus Digital Library Project, which allows the reader to explore the Greek originals side-by-side with translations, maps, dictionaries, and other parall2l texts.
+[^ln11-plato]: My reading of Plato would be impossible without help from the Perseus Digital Library Project, which allows the reader to explore the Greek originals side-by-side with translations, maps, dictionaries, and other parallel texts.
 Sources consulted on the Plato's theory of forms include @rist,
 @woods, @dixsaut, @hegel1870.

 Several lines in Hegel's own exposition on Plato's idealism give us a glimpse